 - The Israeli education system creates divisions between people based on their ethnic origins and beliefs.
 The Brave Ones operates in all sectors of Israeli society and aims to realize the interaction of principals and education staff around a common objective and to thereby reduce the alienation between different population groups.

 The Brave Ones program aspires to be a platform for study and inspiration for schools that select to enter this process of long-term pedagogic accompaniment.
-IDE is looking to provide the schools with a network of connections, the tools of mutual study, and training from external sources.
+DI is looking to provide the schools with a network of connections, the tools of mutual study, and training from external sources.
 This is achieved by: